Anand Shah, Queensland Branch President

 In his spare time, Anand reads broadly outside the law, listens to the radio and vinyl records, enjoys Australian and international cinema, visits many art galleries and hangs out and travels with his wife (Kris) and their pooch, Jasper.

 Catherine Chiang, Queensland Branch Secretary

 Catherine is an employed barrister in the Litigation and Administrative Law team at the Department of Housing and Public Works.
 She acts for the State in civil litigation and advises on a wide range of legal issues including administrative decision-making, construction procurement issues, regulatory compliance, tenancy disputes, infrastructure disputes, negligence claims, and information privacy.
-Prior to becoming a government lawyer in 2017, Catherine practised as a solicitor mainly in commercial litigation and construction dispute resolution at national mid-tier and boutique commercial firms.
+Prior to joining the Queensland Government in 2017, Catherine practised as a solicitor mainly in commercial litigation and construction dispute resolution at national mid-tier and boutique commercial firms.

 A founding member of the AALA Queensland Branch in 2016, Catherine hopes that AALA can provide the mentoring and networks for early career lawyers and law students from culturally and linguistically diverse backgrounds who might otherwise not have extensive contacts in the legal industry.
 She is also passionate about increasing the number of Asian-Australian barristers in Queensland and hopes to encourage AALA members to pursue careers at the private or employed Bar.